ivanldz/todolist-api/README.md

 - **Update Task:** Update task details or attached image.
 - **Delete Task:** Delete a task.

-## Uploading Images 📷

-When creating or updating a task, you can attach an image to provide additional context for the task.
-Use the [FormData](https://fastapi.tiangolo.com/tutorial/request-forms-and-files/#formdata) feature in the API to send the image.

 ## Contributing 🤝

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to open issues and pull requests.